-While a swollen tongue and sore throat should be diagnosed by a doctor if symptoms are severe, there are a few treatments that can be done at home for milder cases.
+While a person should get a diagnosis from a doctor if a swollen tongue and sore throat become severe, there are a few treatments that can be done at home for milder cases.
 Swollen tongue treatments include taking antihistamines, chewing ice chips and eating soft foods.
 Sore throat treatments include gargling with salt water, throat lozenges and decongestants.

 A swollen tongue and sore throat require different treatment strategies, but perhaps one of the best ways to cure a swollen tongue is to take some antihistamines.
 There are several inexpensive brands available over the counter at most pharmacies that will work.
 Antihistamines are a good idea because they help to neutralize the problem by reducing the swelling.

 Two other solutions involve altering food consumption to ease the symptoms and clear up the problem.
 Chewing on ice chips is a quick and simple way to soothe the tongue and reduce swelling.
 Switching to soft foods until symptoms clear up also helps to soothe a swollen tongue.
 This is beneficial because the tongue won't be as involved in consuming soft foods as it would with normal foods, which require chewing.